sigdeletras/odoo/README.md

 ## Controllers

+controllers/controllers.py, an example of controller implementing some routes,

 ## Demos
+demo/demo.xml, demo records for the above example model

 Define demonstration data.
 The content of the data files is only loaded when a module is installed or updated.After making some changes, do not forget to use *odoo-bin -u openacademy* to save the changes to your database.